Bainbridge (village), New York: Demographics

-Economy and local business
+Economy

 The village of Bainbridge is small.
 Its proximity to other villages and towns, such as Oxford, Guilford, Afton, and Unadilla, and to the small cities of Sidney and Norwich, help to expand business and employment opportunities.
 In addition, its location on New York State Route 7 and on Interstate 88, between the regionally-important cities of Albany and Binghamton, also helps to inject a degree of stimulus into the local economy.

 The village has a 7 acre industrial park called the Bainbridge Business park.
 The park is broken up into seven lots, each 1 acre.
 An outpatient clinic for the Veterans Health Administration is among the occupants.
 The old Elmer's Glue plant was once a foundation of the local economy, but in its absence other businesses have had to fill the vacuum.
 Bainbridge is home to the executive headquarters of Conklin Fashions, one of the largest wholesale suppliers of costume jewelry and fashion accessories in the United States and an employer of several dozen local citizens.
-The company also owns and operates Wholesale Jewelry and Accessories, one of the largest wholesale jewelry and fashion sites on the internet.
-The Yaleville Inn is a locally owned and run restaurant that has gained renown for its upscale cuisine and homemade baked goods.
-Most local businesses are small shops and locally owned stores and eateries in the village center.